aaronminkov/ssense-account-gen/README.md

 python ssense.py
 ```

-Further execution instructions are listed in Terminal once you run the script.
+Further execution instructions are listed in text once you run the script.